hardisj/erinsaudiocorner/content/english/Drive Units/Kef-Q100-Drive-Unit.md

 <br></br>

 ##### Tweeter Response vs Woofer Position
 I thought it would be interesting to see how the position of the woofer cone impacts the frequency response of the tweeter.
 This matters when you’re listening to music and isn’t captured by a standard sine sweep.
 To measure this performance I simply connected a 9v battery to the woofer’s terminals in positive polarity, then negative polarity which resulted in an approximate +/-3mm shift in cone direction.
 I ran a sine sweep over the tweeter while the woofer was a) at rest, b) fixed out, and c) fixed in.
-The pictures below show illustrate this.
+The pictures below illustrate these different configurations.
 <br></br>
 Woofer at rest: